-Memory isn't a single aspect.
-It's a branching tree of terms and concepts.
-In this post, we'll discuss remote memory and other aspects of memory too.
+Memory isn't a single aspect; it's a branching tree of terms, concepts, and facets.
+In this post, we'll discuss remote memory, and other aspects of memory, too.

 What Is Remote Memory?

 Remote memory is a memory from the past that could have occurred years or even decades ago.
-These memories are almost like chapters in your autobiography, giving you details about certain memories and events that happened to you involving certain people or an event.
+These memories are almost like chapters in your autobiography, giving you details about certain memories and events that happened to you involving certain people or circumstances.

 What Is Long-Term Memory?

-A long-term memory is hypothetical in the end.
+Long-term memory is hypothetical in the end.
 There is no spot in the brain reserved for just long-term memories, but instead, there are different regions in the brain that can store long-term memories if needed.
 A long-term memory is what we refer to when we remember an event, and it involves different operations, such as encoding, storage, and retrieval.
 A long-term memory gives us information on the world and everything we need to know.
-If we are faced with a challenge, a relevant long-term memory will pop up and help us.
+If we are faced with a challenge, a relevant long-term memory will pop up and help us if it exists.

 Long-Term Memory Types

-There are different types of long-term memory, mainly two types: explicit memory and implicit memory.
+There are different types of long-term memory, but mainly two types: explicit memory and implicit memory.